jorgeluisgalarraga/kick-and-punch-object-detection/README.md

 - If you want to visualize how many images, you can do: ``docker images``

-- In order to remove the image, run the following command by addin the ID CONTAINER: ``docker rmi -f <ID CONTAINER>``
+- In order to remove the image, run the following command by adding the ID CONTAINER: ``docker rmi -f <ID CONTAINER>``

 - Next, in order to clean some space: ``docker system prune``

 ### Test the app

-In the */videos* folder are some videos if you want to try the app and you don't have any video locally.
+In the */videos* folder are some videos if you want to try the app and you don't have any videos locally.

 ## Dataset